 The Coffee Museum

-Being a heaven of coffee plantation, the coffee museum acts as the evaluation center of the coffee sample that is collected across the district.
+Being heaven of the coffee plantation, the coffee museum acts as the evaluation centre of the coffee sample that is collected across the district.
 This place will give you the overall figure of coffee production in the district.
 Surrounded by lush greenery, it educates the tourists about international best practices in coffee production.

 How to reach Chikmagalur

 Chikmagalur has 2 National Highways passing through the town of Koppa and Sringeri respectively.
 Then there are three state highways that connect the district to surrounding states.
-The distance from Bangalore, Mangalore and Chennai are 242 kms, 150 kms and 590 kmss respectively.
+The distance from Bangalore, Mangalore and Chennai are 242 km, 150 km and 590 km respectively.
 Bus facility is available from all the major cities multiple times a day.

 The town can be accessed by train.
 The major junction in the near the town is Birur.
 A new rail corridor connecting Bangalore and Chikmagalur has been recently inaugurated.

 Although Chikmagalur has no domestic airport; it has a small landing strip that can be used for landing of private jets and charter planes.
 For tourists coming from far off locations, the airport of Hubli, Mangalore and Bangalore can be looked as alternatives.

 - 8 Offbeat Places to Stay in Chikkmagaluru